 40 credits minimum

-In addition students must take another 16 credits in the discipline at the 200-level or higher, at least 8 of which must be at the 300 level or higher.
+In addition to 20 credits in core courses, students must take another 20 credits in courses that the department offers as POSC or ISPOSC or IIPOSC options at the 200-level or higher, with at least 12 of those credits at the 300-400 level.

-Select courses to reach a total of 120 credits for the degree.
+Select courses to reach a total of 120 credits including 40 credits at the upper-level for the degree.